-EMERGING BIOTECHS, THE TRAILBLAZERS OF DRUG DEVELOPMENT
+EMERGING BIOTECHS: THE TRAILBLAZERS OF DRUG DEVELOPMENT

 Throughout the history of modern biotechnology, emerging biotechs have left their mark and supported large pharma companies along the way.
-Genentech, for instance, also started small, but now employs over 13,600 people.
+Genentech, for instance, started small, but now employs 14,000 people.
 In the late 1970s the company only had 12 employees.
-At the time, only six years after being founded, Genentech supported Eli Lilly in the development of synthetic "human" insulin^[8].
-It was the first-ever genetically engineered human therapeutic and was approved in 1982^[8].
+At the time, only six years after being founded, Genentech supported Eli Lilly in the development of synthetic "human" insulin; this was the first-ever genetically engineered human therapeutic and was approved in 1982^[8].

-Another example in which an emerging biotech company supported pharma can be found in the success story of Humira®.
-In the 1990s, Greg Winter's Cambridge Antibody Technologies (CAT) with approximately six employees at the time, teamed up with BASF Bioresearch Corporation to develop the first fully human monoclonal antibody^[9].
+Another example in which an emerging biotech company supported pharma can be found in the success story of Humira[®] (adalimumab).
+In the 1990s, Greg Winter's Cambridge Antibody Technologies (CAT), with approximately six employees at the time, teamed up with BASF Bioresearch Corporation to develop the first fully human monoclonal antibody^[9].
 Adalimumab was approved by the FDA in 2002 for the treatment of rheumatoid arthritis.
-Today, it is a best-selling drug worldwide, registering sales of \$19.9B in 2018^[10].
+Today, it is one of the best-selling drugs worldwide, registering sales of \$20.7B in 2021^[4], coming in second behind the COVID-19 vaccine Comirnaty.
 Consequently, CAT and its breakthrough discovery became one of the UK's greatest biotech success stories^[9].

-Emerging biotechs are dominating the industry.
-Defined as companies spending less than \$200M annually on R&D and having less than \$500M in revenues, emerging biotechs continue to thrive^[4].
-In 2018, approximately 70% of clinical pipelines belonged to emerging biotechs, who were also responsible for nearly 64% of new active substances approved by the FDA^[4].
-In other words, 38 out of 59 approved therapies were patented by emerging biotechs in 2018^[4].
+Defined as companies spending less than \$200M annually on R&D and with less than \$500M in revenues, emerging biotechs continue to thrive.
+They are currently responsible for 65% of molecules in the R&D pipeline, up from one third in 2001, and have patented half of the new active substances approved by the FDA in $2021^{[10]}$.